For Danica Molina, the first time was the charm.

 “When the winners were announced, I was so astonished,” Molina recalled, adding that the most difficult part of the state competition was memorizing her business presentation.
 “I’ve always been driven to do my best and business is where I thrive.
 I always felt like that’s where I belonged.”

 She graduated from Carroll in May with a double major in healthcare administration and graphic communication, with a minor in marketing.
 Originally, Molina was a business administration major but found healthcare administration a more compelling option.

-She says her affinity for healthcare began with her grandfather, who for a time, lived at the Caring Place in Waukesha.
+She says her affinity for healthcare began with her grandfather, who for a time attended the Caring Place day program in Waukesha.
 Molina volunteered there for about a year until Caring Place staff approached her to become an employee conducting activity groups.
 Her personal interests led to professional aspirations.